-Danielle Shapiro, MD, MPH, Cancer Prevention and Treatment Fund
+Danielle Shapiro, MD, MPH, & Meg Seymour, PhD, Cancer Prevention and Treatment Fund

-The link between and alcohol and cancer may surprise you.
-A 2017 statement by the American Society of Clinical Oncology (ASCO) reports that drinking alcohol increases the risk of cancer of the mouth and throat, vocal cords, esophagus, liver, breast, and colon.
+The link between alcohol and cancer may surprise you.
+The American Society of Clinical Oncology reports that drinking alcohol increases the risk of cancer of the mouth and throat, vocal cords, esophagus, liver, breast, and colon.
 The risks are greatest in those with heavy and long-term alcohol use.
 Even so, moderate drinking can add up over a lifetime, which could be harmful.

 What is Moderate Drinking?
 Heavy Drinking?

-Women need to be more cautious when drinking any amount of alcohol.
-The World Cancer Research Fund estimates that for every additional average drink per day, breast cancer risk goes up by 5% pre-menopause and up by 9% after menopause.
-Alcohol affects the amounts of certain sex hormones circulating in the body.
+Women need to be more cautious about drinking any amount of alcohol because the alcohol is even more likely to cause cancer in women than in men.
+Research has shown that women who drink even 1 drink per day have a 5-9% higher chance of developing breast cancer, compared with women who do not drink.
+The risk is even higher for women who drink more.
+One reason may be that alcohol affects the amounts of certain sex hormones circulating in the body.
 For women who have had hormone receptor-positive breast cancer, 7 or more weekly drinks increased the chances of having a new cancer diagnosed in the other breast from about 5% to about 10%.